A Guide to Battambang's Pre-Water Festival

 While the Battambang event is a local celebration, it shares its cultural soul with the national festival's three main ceremonies.

-A special holiday dish where new-harvest rice is fried in the husk, pounded, and mixed with coconut and banana.
+A special holiday dish where new-harvest rice is fried in the husk, pounded flat, and mixed with coconut and banana.
 You'll find it for sale everywhere during the festival.

+The "Salutation to the Moon."
 On the night of the full moon, people gather to give thanks to the moon, which is seen as a predictor of the coming harvest.
-It is a ceremony of prayer and gratitude.

-This is a spectacular evening parade where beautifully lit boats, often sponsored by government ministries and local businesses, float down the river, lighting up the waterway.
+This is a spectacular evening parade where beautifully lit boats, often sponsored by government ministries and local businesses, float down the river.

 An Insider's Guide to the Festival